CHIME-Pulsar-Timing/CHIME-Pulsar_automated_filterbank/README.md

 As of March 2022 we found that there are sometimes dropped packets in filterbank data (see https://bao.chimenet.ca/doc/documents/1624)
 Therefore I have developed a script to correct the dropped packets. _This is reccommended for all observations untill it is fixed up stream_

 `fdp_submit_jobs.sh *.fil` will submit a job for each filterbank file.
 The script expects you to give it all the filterbank files you're interesting in.
-For example I will do the following to correct observations of J0012+54
+For example I will do the following to correct observations of J0012+54 (if you're using high time resolution data, you should try to use fdp_htr.py instead)

 `fdp_submit_jobs.sh J0012+54*.fil`